 If you’re at Stage 2 or 3, you might still be needing to work another job to make up for the quiet weeks.

-Stage 4 can feel good, though you will often still have some quiet weeks.
+Stage 4 can feel good, though you will often find some weeks are busier than others.

 Stage 5 is great if you can stay there.
 You might not feel your income matches the time you’re spending on work.